 The purpose of the grant is to cover the administrative costs and expenses for dissemination of the project's results which is required of all for Nordplus Junior collaborative projects.
-Administrative expenses may be any type of costs of coordinating and participating in a project such as accounting, reporting, meetings, etc.
+Administrative expenses may be any type of costs of coordinating and participating in a project such as accounting, reporting, meetings or arranging digital meetings etc.